Our Mission is Safety

-Fatigue in Safety-Critical Industries: Impact, Risks and Recommendations is the final part of a three-part series on the impact of fatigue in the workplace.
+Fatigue in Safety-Critical Industries: Impact, Risks and Recommendations is the third in a three-part series on the impact of fatigue in the workplace.
 The new data summarized in the report addresses safety-critical industries that may be at higher risk for fatigue-related incidents and injuries.
 Specifically:

-Fatigue in the Workplace: Risky Employer Practices, Part 2 of the NSC series, looks at workplace practices and policies that contribute to worker fatigue, such as night shift and overtime scheduling, lack of time off between shifts and a lack of rest areas in the workplace.
+Fatigue in the Workplace: Risky Employer Practices, Part 2 of the NSC series, looks at workplace practices and policies that contribute to worker fatigue, such as night shift and overtime scheduling, lack of time off between shifts and a lack of rest areas.

 Key survey findings include:

 Part 1 in the series on the prevalence of fatigue in the American workforce focuses on employees' personal risk factors.

 Fatigue in the Workplace: Causes and Consequences of Employee Fatigue, breaks down a probability-based survey of more than 2,000 working adults and their experience with fatigue.
 The report shows that 97% of workers have at least one workplace fatigue risk factor, while more than 80% have more than one risk factor.
 When multiple risk factors are present, the potential for injuries on the job increases.